How we are managing kauri dieback

-- Clean all soil off your footwear and other gear – every time you enter or leave an area with native trees, and at every cleaning station.
+- Clean soil off your footwear and other gear every time you enter or leave an area with native trees, and at every cleaning station.

-- Use disinfectant only after removing all the soil.
+- Use disinfectant only after you've removed all soil.

 - Spread the word within your networks on how to stop kauri dieback.